Blog Total Locker Service

 Mistake 11: Lack of privacy

-Poor layouts can make changing uncomfortable for users.
+Poor sightlines or awkward layout decisions can make changing uncomfortable for users.

-How to avoid it: Consider sightlines and user comfort in layout planning.
+How to avoid it: Consider user comfort and privacy as part of the layout.

 Mistake 12: Poor layout logic

-Layouts that ignore user flow create confusion and congestion.
+Layouts that ignore how people move and use the room often create confusion and congestion.

 Mistake 13: Designing for drawings only

-Layouts that look good on paper may fail in real use.
+A layout can look effective on paper but still fail in day-to-day use.

-How to avoid it: Test layouts against real-life scenarios.
+How to avoid it: Test ideas against real-life use rather than relying on drawings alone.

 Mistake 14: No future flexibility